jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 #### Street Lookup API
 {: .govuk-heading-s}

-The street manager street lookup API allows querying of NSG and ASD data based on location and USRN.
+The Street Manager Street Lookup API allows querying of NSG and ASD data based on location and USRN.
 This function is only available as part of submitting a permit for a work.
 See the resource guide for details.
 {: .govuk-body}